3052/google/readme.md

 ## money

-I am offering bounty 1000 USD for email/password login. up to Android 4.4 (2013), the login is protected with TLS fingerprinting, which is difficult but possible to bypass. since Android 5 (2014), Google uses bot-guard via JavaScript to protect the login.
-If you know about this contact me.
-I also offer a finders fee if you know someone
+up to Android 4.4 (2013), the login is protected with TLS fingerprinting, which is difficult but possible to bypass. since Android 5 (2014), Google uses bot-guard via JavaScript to protect the login.
+If you know about this contact me

 ---------------------------------------------------------------------------------